anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 Please view the original development at: https://goo.gl/89KgSC for details, further plans and todos.

 = 1.0 =
+* Mentioned logical concepts of allowing other users edit portion of your blog externally, without giving them any access to your WordPress system.
+* Splitted the fetcher files into individual class files.
 * cURL follow redirects - now can use shortened URLs.
-* Added usage examples in readme.md.
+* Added usage examples (markdown, file, database) in readme.md.

 == Upgrade Notice ==